adamoshen/cbspeeches/docs/02-clean-g7.md

 ### Repair typos

 As mentioned in the section on [normalising institution names](#normalise-institution-names), some country names were incorrectly entered and require repair.
-Of the G7 countries, Italy is the only one affected.
+Of the G7 countries, Italy was the only one affected.